 If you’re feeling limited by only using two different fonts, play around with the contrast between bold and thin, italics, and of course, uppercase and lowercase.
 Spacing is also a great trick to use when wanting to accent certain words.

 Now comes the fun part!
 Mixing all the options of serif and sans serif, bold and thin.
 Put some thought into your combos and experiment with what works best for you.
 Make sure your fonts flatter each other rather than detract from one another.
-If you’re feeling a bit overwhelmed, here’s a 10 point checklist for nailing your font game like a pro.
+If you’re feeling a bit overwhelmed, here’s a how to choose the best fonts for websites.

 The three website templates below are great examples of how to mix typefaces for the web.
 They represent different approaches to typography use.
 Which one do you like best?